 - WILLIAMS, J. (2014) Fitness Planning [WWW] Available from: https://www.brianmac.co.uk/articles/article167.htm [Accessed

 About the Author

 Jo Williamson was a personal trainer and Yoga instructor for nearly a decade.
-She work as a freelance consultant helping businesses and even individuals setup health clubs and gyms.
+She is a freelance consultant helping businesses and individuals setup health clubs and gyms.